getdokan/plugin-developer-course/docs/index.md

 - WP Console
 - WP Mail Logging

-See [dev-environment.md](docs/programming-languages/dev-environment.md) and [debuging.md](docs/debuging.md) for detailed setup instructions.
+See [dev-environment.md](programming-languages/dev-environment.md) and [debuging.md](debuging.md) for detailed setup instructions.

 ## Assessment & Certification

 ### Weekly Quizzes
-Complete quizzes at the end of each module to test your knowledge and ensure understanding.
+Complete quizzes at the end of each module to test your knowledge and track progress.

 ### Final Project
 Build a complete web application demonstrating: